-ji

 Ji is gender-neutral and can be used for as a term of respect for person, relationships or inanimate objects as well.
 Its usage is similar, but not identical, to another subcontinental honorific, sāhab.
 It is similar to the gender-neutral Japanese honorific -san.

 Etymology

 The origin of the ji honorific is uncertain.
 One suggestion is that it is a borrowing from an Austroasiatic language such as Sora.
-Another is that the term means "soul" or "life" or "sir" (similar to the jān suffix or shri suffix) and is derived from Sanskrit.
+Another is that the term means "soul" or "life" or "sir" (similar to the jān suffix or śrī suffix) and is derived from Sanskrit.
 Harsh K. Luthar gives examples of ji in Master-ji, Guru-ji, and Mata-ji.
-The use of ji is also used by Urdu speakers who associate with Indian culture and language.
+The use of -ji is also used by Urdu speakers who associate with Indian culture and language.